fwupd/fwupd/data/remotes.d/README.md

       </component>
     </components>

-Ideally, the metadata and firmware should be signed by either GPG or a PKCS7 certificate.
-If this is the case also change `Keyring=gpg` or `Keyring=pkcs7` in `/etc/fwupd/remotes.d/vendor.conf` and ensure the correct public key or signing certificate is installed in the `/etc/pki/fwupd` location.
+The metadata and firmware should be signed using Jcat, ensuring the signing certificate is installed in the `/etc/pki/fwupd` location.

 ## Automatic metadata generation